novillo-cs/softdev_material/projects/07_vue_calculator.md

 - Your Vue code should include these sections: data, methods, watch, computed properties.

 - You must submit HTML, JS and CSS files.
-Also, you must include a log: You and your parter will log the tasks you worked on after each time you worked on the project (including issues you had) which means the log should include a date.
+Also, you must include a log.txt file: You and your parter must log the tasks you did after each time you work on the project (including issues you had) which means the log should include a date.
 I do not want to see a single line by student making a summary of what you did.
 I want to see what you did every day.
-Penalty will be applied if the log does not follow the direcions I am asking for this project.
+Penalty will be applied if the log does not follow the direcions I am asking for that file.

 ```Example: